 8. We Had the Freedom to Take “School” With Us

-I loved the times when we got to take school books with us to go on trips, like when we would go to visit family in Texas or the times that road-tripping to different national parks with our tent trailer was school.
+I loved the times when we got to take school anywhere we needed to.
+We would take our school work with us to go visit family in Texas.
+Other times, road-tripping to different national parks with our tent trailer was school (the best kind of school).

 9. I Had Extra Time to Work

-When I was in high school, homeschooling allowed me the freedom to teach piano lessons to other homeschooled children (which I mentioned above) during school hours on a couple days of the week.
+When I was in high school, homeschooling allowed me the freedom to teach piano lessons to other homeschooled children, as I mentioned, during school hours on a couple days of the week.

 The time of day worked better for me and for them.
 I would come home and finish my school work afterward.